 where $B(x)$ is regular at $x=0$.
 Then we define a reduced evolution operator

-Here and below we assume that we have fixed a path in the complex plane starting from $0$ and containing both $x$ and $x_0$, and the limits $x_0\to 0$ or $x\to 0$ are understood in a sense that the corresponding variable travels along this path towards zero.
+Here and in the following we assume that we have fixed a path in the complex plane starting from $0$ and containing both $x$ and $x_0$, and that the limits $x_0\to 0$ or $x\to 0$ are understood in the sense that the corresponding variable travels along this path towards zero.
 Note that if $x=0$ is a regular point of the differential system, we have $A=0$ and, therefore, $\tilde{F}(x,0)={F}(x,0)$.
-It can be understood that thus defined function $\tilde{F}$ has the asymptotics
+It can be understood that the thus-defined function $\tilde{F}$ has the asymptotics

-The convenience of our definition for $\tilde F$ becomes especially obvious if the matrix $S(x)$ is rational, decays at infinity and has only simple poles.
+The convenience of our definition for $\tilde F$ becomes especially obvious if the matrix $S(x)$ is rational, decays at infinity, and has only simple poles.
 Then, we have a symbolic identity

 where $G$ is defined recursively as \cite{Vollinga:2004sn}